DevRev

 Associate GitHub events with DevRev work

-You can associate GitHub commits, branches and pull requests with the work they correspond to.
-Doing so allows you to see GitHub activity in the corresponding DevRev work and to act on those events, allowing you to automate away your manual tasks.
+You can associate GitHub commits, branches, and pull requests with the issues they correspond to.
+Doing so allows you to see GitHub activity in the corresponding DevRev issue and to act on those events, allowing you to automate your manual tasks.

 Commits

-You can associate commits with their corresponding work by either of these methods:
+You can associate commits with their corresponding issue by either of these methods:

-1. Including one or more work IDs anywhere in the commit message
+1. Including one or more issue IDs anywhere in the commit message.

 • Example: Fix: paging issue (issue:123)